Ian-Robert/PenguinScan/README.md

 ## 🚀 Key Features

-* **Cross-Platform Architecture:** Uses a custom abstraction layer (`Platform.h`) to translate OS-specific socket calls, allowing a single codebase to run seamlessly on Windows, Linux, and WSL.
+* **Cross-Platform Architecture:** Uses a custom abstraction layer (`Platform.h`) to translate OS-specific socket calls, allowing a single codebase to run seamlessly on Windows, Mac, AND Linux.
 * **Multi-Threaded Engine:** Implements a **Producer-Consumer** threading model to scan hundreds of ports concurrently using `std::thread` and `std::atomic` synchronization.
 * **Smart Target Expansion:** **CIDR Support:** Automatically expands subnets (e.g., `192.168.1.1/24`).
 * **Structured Reporting:** Exports scan results to **JSON** or **Text** files for easy integration with other tools.